Sichuan (pop 84 million) November 2014

 With the pointed teeth inherited from her carnivorous forebears, they are almost completely vegetarian.
 Wolong, in the isolated corner of China’s southwestern Sichuan province, is the misty mountainous locus of China’s national panda project.

-China has concentrated on offsetting plummeting wild-panda numbers by trying to breed captive animals.
+China has concentrated on offsetting plummeting wild panda numbers by trying to breed captive animals.

-By the end of the 2000s, the project yielded enough cubs, after endless tweeks to panda diet and better matchmaking, to lead to a glut of captive pandas and what the Chinese state media have called “a new phase of socialist panda development”, coaxing captive pandas back into the wild.
+By the end of the 2000s, the project yielded enough cubs, after endless tweaks to the panda diet and better matchmaking, to lead to a glut of captive pandas and what the Chinese state media have called “a new phase of socialist panda development”, coaxing captive pandas back into the wild.
 Caretakers wear panda outfits so that babies don’t see humans in human clothes, and are less likely to beg for bamboo from villagers when released into the wild.
 No one believed China could breed so many baby pandas, but they think they can succeed in introducing pandas into the wild.
 If they can, the rewilding will be a publicity coup for a nation known for its voracious appetite for animal parts of other endangered species, from rhino horn and elephant ivory to shark fin and bear bile.

 The giant panda is the world’s most charismatic icon of natural diversity, a poster animal for conservation, whose soulful gaze graces the logo of the World Wildlife (WWF).
-But for its native land, the panda offers an even greater promotional opportunity, Since the days of Mao Zedong, Beijing has given pandas to favored nations, each zoo animal a pawn in international relations.
+But for its native land, the panda offers an even greater promotional opportunity, Since the days of Mao Zedong, Beijing has given pandas to favoured nations, each zoo animal a pawn in international relations.
 At a time when China’s economic and military rise elicits reactions from envy to anxiety overseas, the panda – cuddly, peaceful – helps the country present a less threatening face to the world.
-The panda’s ancestors killed and ate meat, like other bears, but somehow they lsot that instinct.
+The panda’s ancestors killed and ate meat, like other bears, but somehow they lost that instinct.
 That’s an important message for China to send overseas, that it promotes peace, not just in China but for the whole world.

 Pandas are also growing into a tidy business for China.
 Rather than donating the animals outright, Beijing loans pandas to foreign zoos for 10-year stints.
 The rental bill charged amounts to $1 million a year per pair, and that doesn’t include the hundreds of thousands of dollars needed for the animals’ upkeep.
 Conservation is poorly funded in China, and the nation’s wildlife authorities count on foreign infusions of cash for panda research and habitat protection.
 In addition, any pandas born overseas must eventually be returned to China.
 After all these years, the panda remains a political animal.

 Ancient Chinese texts rarely mention the native animals.
 Westerners first learned about them in 1869 when a French missionary saw a distinctive pelt and bought a complete dead specimen from local hunters.
 In 1929 Chicago’s Field Museum put two mounted specimens on display courtesy of Theodore Jr. and Kermit Roosevelt (sons of the 26th US president).
 Other museums funded copycat expeditions.
 As dead bears lost their allure, in 1936, a wild cub named Su-Lin was smuggled out of China in a wicker basket by Ruth Harkness with an export permit reading “One dog, $20.00.”
-She soon sold the animal to Chicago’s Brookfield Zoo where pandamania was instantaneous.
+She soon sold the animal to Chicago’s Brookfield Zoo where panda mania was instantaneous.

 In August 2015, panda twins were born in Washington.
 One died within days, while the surviving cub was named Bei Bei, a diminutive denoting preciousness.
 The name was bestowed at a September ceremony by US First Lady Michelle Obama and her Chinese counterpart, Peng Liyuan.
 While Peng’s husband, President Xi Jinping, embarked on his first state visit to the US – amid concerns over Beijing’s territorial assertiveness in the South China Sea and mounting cyberattacks that the US government has traced to the Chinese military – everyone celebrated with a piebald baby born no bigger than a stick of butter.
 The panda hugging contrasted with events of 2010, when, just days after US President Barack Obama announced that he would meet with the Dalai Lama – the exiled Tibetan spiritual leader shunned by Beijing – China recalled two pandas born in the US.

 Today 51 pandas are scattered around the globe in at least 20 zoos, in about a dozen countries.
 The pandas still go to favoured nations.
 Next in line are South Korea and the Netherlands.
-Angela Merkel has wants a panda pair for Zoo Berlin.
+Angela Merkel has wanted a panda pair for Zoo Berlin.
 Conversely, in 2014, when Malaysia Airlines Flight 370 disappeared on its way from Kuala Lumpur to Beijing, with a majority of Chinese passengers onboard, Chinese authorities delayed the scheduled export of a pair of pandas to the Malaysian capital.

 Canada, after promoting lucrative natural-resource deals, like uranium exports to fuel Beijing’s nuclear industry, Toronto Zoo received two VIPs – very important pandas.
 Toronto is a multicultural city with a large Asian population and having the charismatic species will strengthen the connections between China and Canada.